GuGuss/ARTE-7-Downloader/README.md

 USAGE
 -----

-Once the script is installed, go to a video on [ARTE+7 website](http://www.arte.tv/guide/fr/plus7) and scroll down to the bottom of the page where you should see 2 buttons:
+Once the script is installed, go to a video on [ARTE+7 website](http://www.arte.tv/guide/fr/plus7) and scroll down to the bottom of the page where you should see 3 buttons:

-* "Download SQ" (for Standard Quality "seems to be the best quality")
+* "Download 2200" (High Quality)
-* "Download EQ" (for Extension Quality)
+* "Download 1500" (Medium Quality)
-* "Download HQ" (for High Qulaity)
+* "Download 800" (Low Quality)

 FAQ
 ---